Jruuuu/dad-tired-book-club/README.md

 3. How do you balance earthly responsibilities with kingdom priorities?
 4. What kingdom values are you intentionally passing to your children?

-**Action Step:** Have one conversation with your child about God's kingdom this week. 💬
+**Action Step:** Have one conversation with your child about God's kingdom this session. 💬

 ---

-### Week 3: Part 2 - "The Kingdom of God Within You" (Chapters 5-6) ❤️
+### Session 3: Part 2 - "The Kingdom of God Within You" (Chapters 5-6) ❤️
 **Theme:** Internal spiritual growth as a father
 **Daily Reading:** 15-20 pages 📄